-- 77.-A consumer hire agreement shall-

-- (a) be made in writing and signed by the hirer and by or on 45 behalf of all other parties to the agreement,

-- (b) be, or a copy of it be-
+- 75.-(1) A consumer hire agreement shall be made in writing and signed by the hirer and by or on behalf of all other parties to the agreement and a copy of the agreement shall be- - (a) handed personally to the hirer by the owner upon the making of the agreement, or

-- (i) handed personally to the hirer upon the making of the agreement, - (ii) delivered, or sent by pre-paid registered post, to the hirer by the owner, within 10 days of the making of the agreement, - (c) contain a statement that the hirer has a right to determine from the agreement, and - (i) may exercise this right by giving written notice to this effect to the owner within 10 days of the date of receipt of the agreement or a copy thereof by the hirer (the cooling-off period), or - (ii) may indicate that he does not wish to exercise this right by signing a statement to this effect, this signature to be separate from, and additional to, the hirer's signature in relation to any of the terms of the agreement,
+- (b) delivered, or sent by prepaid registered post to the hirer by the owner within 10 days of the making of the agreement. - (2) A consumer hire agreement shall- - (a) contain a statement that the hirer has a right to determine the agreement, and - (i) may exercise this right by giving written notice to this effect to the owner within 10 days of the date of receipt of the agreement or a copy thereof by the hirer (the cooling-off period), or - 10 (ii) may indicate that he does not wish to exercise this right by signing a statement to this effect, this signature to be separate from, and additional to, the hirer's signature in relation to any of the terms of the agreement, - 15 (b) contain-

-(d) contain-

-- (i) a comprehensive description of the goods, - (ii) the purchase price of the goods, where applicable, - (iii) the number and frequency of payments to be paid under the agreement and the amount of each payment (including taxes), - (iv) the total amount payable under the agreement (including taxes).
-Where the agreement is not for a specified period, it shall, for the purposes of calculating this amount, be assumed to be for 5 years, - (v) the names and addresses of the supplier of the goods and of any person involved in the agreement, - (vi) a statement of any compulsory payments, administration or hidden costs to be paid which are ancillary to the agreement whether or not such payments are payable to the owner, - (vii) a statement to the effect that the owner's rights under the agreement are assigned to a third party where such transfer is to be effected, - (e) or any application or proposal form for the agreement, contain in a prominent position on its front page, and enclosed by a boxed boundary line, the following notice:
+- (i) a comprehensive description of the goods, - (ii) the cash price of the goods, - (iii) the number and frequency of payments to be paid under the agreement and the amount of each payment (including taxes), - (iv) the total amount payable under the agreement (including taxes).
+Where the agreement is not for a specified period, it shall, for the purposes of calculating this amount, be assumed to be for 5 years, - 25 (v) the names and addresses of the supplier of the goods and of any person involved in the agreement, - (vi) a statement of any compulsory payments, administration or hidden costs to be paid which are ancillary to the agreement whether or not such payments are payable to the owner, - (vii) a statement to the effect that the owner's rights under the agreement are assigned to a third party where such transfer is to be effected, - (viii) a statement of the cost of early termination of the agreement and any conditions relating to such termination, and - (ix) clear details of the costs and penalties to be applied in the case of breach of contract, - (c) on any application or proposal form for and copy of the agreement, contain in a prominent position on its front page, and enclosed by a boxed boundary line, the following notice:

+"Important Notice

-"Important Notice This is a hiring agreement only.
+This is a hiring agreement only.
 The goods remain the property of the owner for the duration of the agreement", and

-(f) contain a statement to the effect that a hirer who, without reasonable cause, fails to give such information as required by section 41 to the owner as to the whereabouts of the goods commits an offence.
+(d) contain a statement to the effect that a hirer who, without reasonable cause, fails to give such information as required by section 41 to the owner as to the whereabouts of the goods commits an offence.